ucsc/site-giving/source/faculty-faq.md

   <div>
     <h2 class="question">How can I develop potential donor relationships?</h2>
     <div class="response">
-      <p>There are a number of ways University Relations can help you gain exposure to, and develop relationships with,
+      <p>There are a number of ways University Advancement can help you gain exposure to, and develop relationships with,
         prospective donors.
 Please check in with your divisional development officer as a starting point.</p>
     </div>
   </div>